top of page

 • Nervous-system education and somatic awareness

-• Precision use of sound (not playlists or generic formats)
+• Precision use of sound — not playlists, not performance

-• Respect for both science and lived experience
+• Respect for both science and the lived, felt, sometimes unexplainable experience

 Still unsure?